cdhsausageboy/osu-wiki/wiki/Tournaments/OTMT/2022/en.md

  ## Organisation

-The Ausu!Taiko Tournament 2021 was run by various community members.
+The osu!taiko Malaysian Tournament 2022 was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |